instantOS/instantos.github.io/docs/instantthemes.md

 ::: warning
-this page is WIP
+This page is a work in progress (WIP).
 :::

 ## Features

-instantOS uses a program called instantTHEMES to theme the system. the goal of instantTHEMES is to provide a simple way to create themes that look coherent across the entire system.
+instantOS uses a program called instantTHEMES to theme the system.
+The goal of instantTHEMES is to provide a simple way to create themes that look coherent across the entire system.